PatriciaSaraiva/React-Search-Product-Component/src/documents/QUESTION-1.md

 };
 ```

-- Built a robust fetch implementation with proper error handling
+- Built a fetch implementation with proper error handling
 - Used URL encoding for search parameters
 - Implemented loading states for better UX